konuamah/trailscope/README.md

 # TrailScope

-TrailScope is an interactive platform that allows users to create, analyze, and explore trails.
+TrailScope is an early 2000s-themed interactive platform that allows users to create, analyze, and explore trails.
 It leverages Django for the backend and Next.js for the frontend to offer a seamless and intuitive user experience.

 ## Features